 After this process, the product is referred to as HRPO (“hot-rolled pickled and oiled”).

-The Cold Rolling Mill trims the HRPO coils to the required thickness, with the percentage reduction ranging from 50 – 90%.
+The Cold Rolling Mill reduces the thickness of HRPO coils to the required thickness, with the percentage reduction ranging from 50 – 90%.
 After this process, the product is referred to as “cold-rolled” or “full-hard steel”.

 The continuous hot-dip galvanizing line has an in-line annealing furnace, with an atmosphere comprised of a mixture of nitrogen and hydrogen to avoid oxidation of the steel, followed by a molten zinc pot to galvanize the steel.
 The in-line furnace softens the steel through an annealing process, while the molten zinc pot, along with an air wiping mechanism, controls the application and mass of zinc coated on the steel.